pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 You can also use this technique to give Python code access to the database instead of using the the `sshtunnel` technique.

+### Using PuTTY on Windows

+The `ssh` command is not normally installed on Windows, but you can use a tool called PuTTY instead:

+Download and install PuTTY from [here](https://www.putty.org).
+Once you've done that:

+* Start PuTTY and enter ssh.pythonanywhere.com into the "Host name" field
+* In the "Category" tree on the left, open Connection -> SSH -> Tunnels
+* Enter "Source port" 3306, and set "Destination" to "micarchive.mysql.pythonanywhere-services.com:3306".
+* Click the "Open" button, and enter the username and password you would use to log in to the PythonAnywhere website.
+* Once it's connected, leave PuTTY running -- it will manage the SSH tunnel.

+After all of that, you'll have a server running on your computer (hostname localhost, port 3306) and you can use the code that would normally go inside the "with" statement in our sample Python code to try to connect, replacing the tunnel.local_bind_port with the number 3306.

 *Many thanks to user Cartroo for the first version of this guide!*